 PALIO DINNER PLATE, SET OF 4

-These bowls are a celebration of the Palio—a wild and intoxicating horse race that takes place in the main piazza of Siena, Italy.
+These plates are a celebration of the Palio—a wild and intoxicating horse race that takes place in the main piazza of Siena, Italy.
 Each piece displays a symbol that correlates to one of the teams, based on the different districts in the city.

 Recognised by Consorzio per la Tutela del Palio di Siena (Consortium for the protection of Siena’s Palio – Consorzio)